 Small changes in the DNA that make up this gene are known as 'variants' or 'mutations' and are associated with a range of features and health issues for people affected by them.

-Please note the information collected here is purely based on material that we have gathered as parents of a child with a HUWE1 variant.
-It is based on what we have found in journal publications and in consultation with our son's geneticist.
-However, we are not geneticists or medical professionals and the information here should not be taken as medical guidance - you should always consult a medical professional for treatments and genetic counselling advice.
+Please note the information collected here is based on material that we have gathered as parents of children with HUWE1 variants.
+It is based on information in journal publications and has been reviewed by a Consultant Clinical Geneticist.
+The information here should not be taken as medical guidance - you should always consult a medical professional for treatments and genetic counselling advice.

 HOW ARE PEOPLE AFFECTED?

 HUWE1 gene variants can affect both males and females.
-However, as there are only very few people affected, research into the impact of changes in this gene is still developing.
-Here's a summary of what we know so far...
+Research into the impact of changes in this gene is still developing; here's a summary based on the latest publications...

 What are the features?

 People affected by HUWE1 variants can have a range of different features and health issues.
 The most comprehensive study to date reported the following common features:

 Absence of speech (or less than five words)